-The M.S. in Marriage and Family Therapy (M.S./M.F.T.), offered through Seton Hall University's College of Education and Human Services, is designed for the beginning professional and provides students with the coursework and supervised clinical training experiences to work toward earning a license-eligible degree in marriage and family therapy.
+The M.S. in Marriage and Family Therapy (M.S./M.F.T.), offered through Seton Hall University's College of Education and Human Services, is designed for the beginning professional and provides students with the coursework and supervised clinical training experiences to work toward earning a degree that fulfills the educational requirements for dual licensure as marriage and family therapists and clinical alcohol and drug counselors.
 Students learn to assess and treat families, couples and individuals in their systemic contexts.
 Initial courses help build the foundations in counseling/therapy skills.
 The M.S. in Marriage and Family Therapy is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association of Marriage and Family Therapy (AAMFT), 112 Alfred Street, Alexandria, VA 22314; (703) 838-9808.
 The accreditation period is effective May 1, 2014 through May 1, 2020.
-Students complete the standard curriculum as stipulated by COAMFTE while gaining a knowledge base in psychology and systemic thinking for couple and family therapy as they prepare for professional practice based on ethical principles and multicultural understanding.
+Students complete the standard curriculum as stipulated by COAMFTE while gaining a knowledge base in psychology, systemic thinking, and addiction treatment as they prepare for professional practice based on ethical principles and multicultural understanding.

 COAMFTE has established rigorous academic standards that ensure the quality and transparency of programs with accreditation.
 In line with that expectation, information about the academic quality and student achievements in the M.S. program is published for the public.
 Student achievement data,including graduation rates, exam pass rates, and licensure rates are collected by the program and reported to the Commission on an annual basis.
 The web address below links to more details about what information is collected as well as data for the M.S. program at Seton Hall University.

 Seton Hall University offers the only master's program in marriage and

 family therapy in the state of New Jersey.
 Students in the program, who